-Federal laws prohibit terrorism and terroristic threats (threatening to detonate a bridge if your demands aren't met, for instance), while most states also have anti-terrorism laws and procedures in place.
+Federal laws prohibit terrorism and terroristic threats.
+An example of such a crime could be threatening to detonate a bridge if your demands aren't met.
+Most states also have anti-terrorism laws and terrorism-related procedures in place.

-- Influence the policy of a government by intimidation or coercion; or
+- Influence the policy of a government by intimidation or coercion

-Most acts of terrorism or terroristic threats would be considered a crime regardless of the intent of the person responsible.
-These acts, such as shootings, bombings, and other acts of violence would result in criminal liability regardless of the intent or purpose of the perpetrators.
+Most acts of terrorism or terroristic threats would be considered crimes regardless of intent.
+They would result in criminal liability no matter what the perpetrators wanted to achieve.
+Examples of such acts are shootings, bombings, and other acts of violence.
 These crimes become terrorism when they are intended to intimidate civilians and the government.

 Foreign and Domestic Terrorism: Is There a Difference?

-One prominent example of a domestic terrorism-related conviction involved Timothy McVeigh, responsible for the Oklahoma City bombing of a federal building in 1995.
+One prominent example of a domestic terrorism-related conviction involved Timothy McVeigh.
+He was responsible for the Oklahoma City bombing of a federal building in 1995.
 McVeigh hoped the bombing would lead to a revolution.
-He was convicted for his use of weapons of mass destruction and for the murders for which he was responsible and put to death by lethal injection, but he wasn't charged with "terrorism" per se.
+He was convicted for his use of weapons of mass destruction.
+McVeigh was put to death by lethal injection over the murders.
+But he wasn't charged with "terrorism," per se.

 Additional Unlawful Conduct

-In addition to terrorism and terroristic threats there are certain acts that are punished.
+In addition to terrorism and terroristic threats, certain other acts are punished as terrorism.
 These include:

-- The bombing of public places, transport, or government facilities;
+- The bombing of public places, facilities of public transportation, or government facilities

-- Use, threat, attempt, or conspiracy involving weapons of mass destruction; and
+- Use, threat, attempt, or conspiracy involving weapons of mass destruction

 The penalties for terrorism and terroristic threats are severe.
-Penalties include:
+They include:

-- Imprisonment for any term of years up to the maximum for the underlying offense for attempts or conspiracy; and
+- Imprisonment for any term up to the maximum for the underlying offense for attempts or conspiracy

 State Terrorism Laws

-More than half of the states have some form of anti-terrorism law(s), often providing guidance for terrorism charges regardless of whether the act is domestic or international in scope.
-While an act of domestic terrorism involving a bomb threat against government officials wouldn't be charged as "terrorism" at the federal level, state laws often allow for specific terrorism charges.
+More than half of the states have some form of anti-terrorism law.
+Such laws often provide guidance for terrorism charges.
+States often level their own charges regardless of whether the act is domestic or international in scope.
+For example, a bomb threat against government officials wouldn't bring domestic terrorism charges on the federal level.
+But state laws often allow for specific terrorism charges in those cases.